-At the conclusion of the investigation, the results will be reported to the members of the Board of Selectmen, and others as determined necessary.
+At the conclusion of the investigation, the results will be reported to the members of the Select Board, and others as determined necessary.
 If the report concludes that the allegations are founded, the report will be forwarded to the Office of the District Attorney and/or the Town of Bolton Police.